 - Begin a lung disease compensation claim today

-There are three main types of lung disease, but generally this refers to any type of issue in the lungs that stops them from working as they should.
+There are three main types of lung disease, but generally, this refers to any kind of issue in the lungs that stops them from working as they should.
 Most lung diseases fall into one of the three categories mentioned below:

 - Lung tissue diseases– These are diseases that have an impact on the lung tissue structure.
 Tissue inflammation or scarring results in the lungs not being able to expand as they should.
 This is known as restrictive lung disease.
 It makes it difficult for the lungs to release carbon dioxide and take up oxygen.
 Sarcoidosis and pulmonary fibrosis are two examples of lung tissue diseases.
-A lot of people say that when they have such a condition they feeling like they are wearing clothing that is too tight, which makes it hard for them to breathe deeply.
+Many people say that when they have such a condition, they feel like they are wearing clothing that is too tight, which makes it hard for them to breathe deeply.

-- Airway diseases– These are diseases that have an impact on the airways / tubes that carry gases, including oxygen, in and out of the lungs.
+- Airway diseases– These are diseases that impact the airways/tubes that carry gases, including oxygen, in and out of the lungs.
 They tend to result in the airways being blocked or narrowing.
 Some examples of these diseases include bronchiectasis, COPD, and asthma.
-A lot of people state that such conditions make it feel as though they are trying to breathe through a straw.
+Many people state that such conditions make it feel as though they are trying to breathe through a straw.